The Great Animal Orchestra

 Don’t miss the stunning West Coast premiere of The Great Animal Orchestra.
 This immersive audiovisual art experience celebrates the splendor of the animal world—and makes an unforgettable plea for preserving it.
 From rainforests and deserts to Arctic tundra and coral reefs, hear the howls, croaks, hums, trills, clicks, growls, and cries of animals in the wild, and see this rich symphony of sound made visible through real-time streaming spectrograms.
 Catch a screening of Bernie Krause: A Life with The Great Animal Orchestra (dir.
 Vincent Tricon, 2021, 37 min.), and further investigate the phenomena of sound in related exhibits throughout the Exploratorium.

-The Great Animal Orchestra is a limited-capacity experience.
 For more information about what to expect, please see our Frequently Asked Questions.

 React App Block